staD020/png2prg/readme.md

 Since version 1.12 animation.csv support has been added to give more freedom to users wanting to create animation displayers.
-It is now possible to use a custom -frame-delay per frame.
+It is now possible to use a custom frame-delay per frame.

-The csv should simply look like this, rows of frame delay value and image:
+The csv should contain rows of frame delay value and image, where the delay can be any value from 1 till 255.
+The highest delay is a little over 5 seconds on PAL systems.

     10,frame0.png
     50,frame1.png